- COVID-19 is an infectious disease caused by the novel coronavirus SARS-CoV-2.

 - Symptomatic cases usually show clinical signs and illness 1–14 days after they have been infected, most commonly around 5 days.

 - At present, older adults and adults with underlying health conditions appear to be at the highest risk of severe disease.

-Several vaccines for COVID-19 prevention have recently been rolled-out for use under different conditions (e.g. early use, emergency use, limited use) in a number of countries.
-Dozens of other candidate vaccines are in different stages of development, from pre-clinical investigation to large-scale trial.
-The health system in most jurisdictions adopt a priority-based allocation framework for the COVID-19 vaccine, enabling populations with highest risks to be vaccinated first, such as health care workers, elderly and those with pre-existing diseases.
+Several vaccines for COVID-19 prevention have recently been rolled-out for use under different conditions (e.g., early use, emergency use, limited use) in a number of countries.
+Dozens of other candidate vaccines are in different stages of development, from pre-clinical investigation to large-scale trials.
+The health system in most jurisdictions adopts a priority-based allocation framework for the COVID-19 vaccine, enabling populations with the highest risks to be vaccinated first, such as healthcare workers, the elderly and those with pre-existing diseases.

 For populations who have not yet received the vaccine, preventive measures are mostly non-pharmaceutical:

 - Maintain good hand hygiene

 - Inspect drainage pipes regularly and make sure the drain outlets contain water by adding half a litre of water into each drainage trap (U-trap) about once a week

 Social distancing measures

 - Isolation of infected persons at home or in hospitals

 - Quarantine of potentially infected persons (e.g. those who have been in prolonged close contact with known cases) either at home or in special quarantine facilities